URVIL2512/Tax-Calculation-Dashboard/README.md

-Tax Calculation Dashboard
+Tax Calculation Dashboard:
 A modern, responsive web application built with React and Material-UI that enables individuals and professionals to calculate income tax liabilities under the Indian Old and New Tax Regimes.
 Designed for accuracy, performance, and user experience.

-🚀 Overview
+🚀 Overview:
 This application provides an end-to-end solution for Indian taxpayers to estimate their tax obligations.
 With regime comparison, deduction inputs, and detailed breakdowns, users gain clarity and control over their tax planning.

-✅ Key Features
+✅ Key Features:
 Regime Comparison:
 Calculate and compare tax liabilities under both Old and New regimes.